 As I gathered the items from his car at the impound yesterday, I was altogether confused by what he considers his “possessions” and how they differ from… rubbish, and elated that the scene wasn’t much different.

-Two weeks ago Luke’s car was stolen from a party by a “friend.”
+A few weeks ago Luke’s car was stolen from a party by a “friend.”

 It was totaled and abandoned.

 In spite of every effort to bring charges so the collision would be covered by our insurance, in the end it was Luke’s word against the perpetrator.